SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 I mean, _look_ at these fools!
 Almost no masks.
 Almost no social distancing.
 Madly spreading the virus betwixt each other, placing their own lives in danger as well as the lives of their families.
 It's just _brutally_ stupid, and they're _proud_ of it.
-That's the Republican brand, gradually since Reagan: brutal, stupid, and proud.
+That's the Republican brand, gradually since Reagan: brutal, stupid, and proud of it.

 ## Got any better data?